Heuchelheim an der Lahn

-Heuchelheim (official name: Heuchelheim a. d.
-Lahn) is a municipality in the district of Gießen, in Hesse, Germany.
+Heuchelheim an der Lahn (/de/, lit.
+'Heuchelheim on the Lahn'; official name: Heuchelheim a. d.
+Lahn; before 2019: Heuchelheim) is a municipality in the district of Gießen, in Hesse, Germany.
 Since 1 April 1967 it has included the district Kinzenbach.
 It has approximately 8,000 residents spread across two districts - Heuchelheim (5,800 inhabitants) and Kinzenbach (2,200 inhabitants).

 Until 1967 the independent villages of Heucheleim and Kinzenbach were part of other counties.
 In the 60s both villages cooperated leading to union in 1967.
 From 1977 to 1979 Heuchelheim formed part of the administrative town Lahn, a compound of Gießen, Wetzlar and other municipalities in between.